Chubb Limited (NYSE:CB) Shares Purchased by Columbia Asset Management

 Other institutional investors have also added to or reduced their stakes in the company.
 Atlas Private Wealth Advisors increased its stake in Chubb by 272.7% in the first quarter.
 Atlas Private Wealth Advisors now owns 164 shares of the financial services provider’s stock valued at $26,000 after purchasing an additional 120 shares during the last quarter.
 Wealthcare Advisory Partners LLC acquired a new stake in Chubb during the first quarter worth about $26,000.
 Better Money Decisions LLC acquired a new stake in Chubb during the first quarter worth about $29,000.
 Summit Wealth Group LLC acquired a new stake in Chubb during the first quarter worth about $34,000.
 Finally, Altshuler Shaham Ltd acquired a new stake in Chubb during the first quarter worth about $34,000.
 Hedge funds and other institutional investors own 86.74% of the company’s stock.

 Several brokerages have commented on CB.
-Deutsche Bank Aktiengesellschaft upped their price target on Chubb from $142.00 to $170.00 and gave the stock a “buy” rating in a research note on Monday, July 12th. upped their price target on Chubb from $187.00 to $190.00 and gave the stock a “buy” rating in a research note on Monday, June 21st.
-Citigroup increased their target price on Chubb from $178.00 to $187.00 in a research note on Wednesday, March 31st.
-JMP Securities increased their target price on Chubb from $190.00 to $200.00 and gave the company an “outperform” rating in a research note on Wednesday.
-Finally, Raymond James reiterated a “buy” rating and issued a $200.00 target price on shares of Chubb in a research note on Monday.
+Zacks Investment Research upgraded Chubb from a “hold” rating to a “buy” rating and set a $176.00 price target for the company in a research note on Thursday, July 22nd.
+Barclays upped their price target on Chubb from $178.00 to $187.00 and gave the stock an “overweight” rating in a research note on Monday, April 12th.
+They noted that the move was a valuation call.
+Deutsche Bank Aktiengesellschaft upped their price target on Chubb from $142.00 to $170.00 and gave the stock a “buy” rating in a research note on Monday, July 12th.
+Raymond James reiterated a “buy” rating and issued a $200.00 target price on shares of Chubb in a research note on Monday.
+Finally, Royal Bank of Canada increased their target price on Chubb from $175.00 to $184.00 and gave the company an “outperform” rating in a research note on Thursday, April 29th.
 One equities research analyst has rated the stock with a sell rating, two have given a hold rating, eleven have issued a buy rating and one has issued a strong buy rating to the company’s stock.
 Chubb currently has an average rating of “Buy” and an average target price of $175.88.

 CB traded down $2.51 on Wednesday, reaching $166.81.
 The company’s stock had a trading volume of 48,228 shares, compared to its average volume of 1,931,852.
 The firm has a market cap of $75.01 billion, a PE ratio of 13.56, a price-to-earnings-growth ratio of 1.45 and a beta of 0.70.
 Chubb Limited has a 1 year low of $111.93 and a 1 year high of $179.01.
 The company has a debt-to-equity ratio of 0.25, a quick ratio of 0.31 and a current ratio of 0.31.
 The firm has a 50 day moving average of $165.05.